Faculty > Publications

 "Why a President Cannot Authorize the Military to Violate (Most of) the Law of War," William and Mary Law Review (forthcoming 2018).

 Dehn's research focuses on the intersection of international and U.S. law as it affects military, criminal, and national security issues.
 His article explains how the Uniform Code of Military Justice implements international laws of war in military criminal law and why this prevents a president from authorizing (most) law of war violations.

-James Gathii is Loyola’s Wing-Tat Lee Chair in International Law.
-His distinguished record of scholarship, teaching, and practice in the field of international human rights and trade has made a lasting impact on law and policy in Africa and around the world.
-The High Court of Kenya in Nairobi cited Gathii’s book with approval in a recent court decision holding that the fundamental right of judicial review is grounded in the 2010 Constitution of Kenya.
+Gathhi's distinguished record of scholarship, teaching, and practice in the field of international human rights and trade has made a lasting impact on law and policy in Africa and around the world.
+This article responds to a claim that the counter-majoritarian difficulty, a historically contingent U.S. intellectual tradition, should be globalized as a model for judicial review for national and international courts around the world.

 The Principles and Practice of International Commercial Arbitration (Cambridge 3rd ed., 2017).

 Moses is an internationally recognized scholar in the field of international commercial arbitration and the director of Loyola's International Law and Practice Program.
 Now in its third edition, her book has been used around the world to explain how and why arbitration works, providing a concrete approach to the important means of resolving commercial disputes.

 Jordan Paradise, Georgia Reithal Professor of Law

 "Regulating Nanomedicine at the Food & Drug Administration," 21(4) AMA Journal of Ethics E347 (2019).